paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

   multi-word briefs with a single chord (eg "I have", "did you", "that he was", "do you have the" etc).
-As well as building muscle memory in areas that will assist in getting higher speeds, this led to the addition of over 150 new briefs to [my personal brief dictionary][briefs.json], so I hope they'll serve me well (and maybe even you?) in the future.
+As well as building muscle memory in areas that will assist in getting higher speeds, this led to the addition of over 150 new phrase briefs to my personal dictionaries, so I hope they'll serve me well (and maybe even you?) in the future.
 - I learned about the concept of [Q&A][], which took the form of dictation exercises involving legal cross-examination of witnesses by attorneys in a courtroom setting.<br/>